ErrorTeaPot/.dotfiles/README.md

 - 🐈 Terminal : alacritty
 - 🐟 Shell : fish
 - 💫 Shell prompt : starship
-- 🐧 Linux distro : Fedora workstation
+- 🐧 Linux distro : Fedora workstation (moving to minimal everything netinst iso)

 There is also dotfiles from other softwares that i am not currently using but it is here for backup purposes.